tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 ---
 layout:     post
-title:      "An Almost Free, DIY Solution for Monitoring Performance Data"
+title:      "A Low Cost Performance Monitoring Setup with Boomerang, Boomcatch, and Datadog"
-date:       2015-06-28 23:00:00
+date:       2015-07-02 12:00:00
 categories: monitoring, performance
 ---

 Real User Monitoring (RUM) is an important aspect of performance optimization.
 RUM allows you to track and analyze how real world users of your web properties *actually* experience your website.
-RUM is an important part of performance monitoring as you collect the real experiences of your users, as opposed to the contrived data inherit in synthetic monitoring (e.g., [Web Page Test](http://www.webpagetest.org); it's still really important!).
+RUM allows you to collect the real experiences of your users, as opposed to the contrived data inherit in synthetic monitoring (e.g., [Web Page Test](http://www.webpagetest.org); it's still really important!).
 If you've ever used Google Analytics, you've engaged in RUM before; however, RUM for web performance is more difficult because there is no service like Google Analytics that makes setting up web performance monitoring so easy.
 Well...there are a number of easy-to-install, pricey SaaS offerings, but those tend to be out of reach for the web performance enthusiast that wants to get started with RUM.

 In this article, I want to introduce you to components of an inexpensive system to setting up RUM for a website.
+I will show you how to setup a RUM system for no more than the cost of your current hosting (i.e., $0 extra cost).
 The set up is not for the faint of heart, but it is by far the easiest system I've put together for simple RUM.
 I will first discuss the components of the system, then dive into instructions for how you can set up such a system.

-## General Setup
+## Conceptualizing the Components of the System

 For our performance monitoring setup to work, we need four main components.
 Having each of these components perform an individual task makes the focus of each component very specific; however, it comes at the cost of maintaining separate systems.
 Fortunately, the method I'll discuss is not terribly frustrating.

-**Component 1: Javascript Data Collection**
+**Component 1: Client Side Data Collection with Javascript**

-We are attempting to collect front end performance data.
+We are attempting to collect front-end performance data.
 Without controlling the client connecting to the website, we are left to depend on JS APIs to collect data on the client side.
 The [Navigation Timing](https://developer.mozilla.org/en-US/docs/Navigation_timing) and [Resource Timing](http://www.w3.org/TR/resource-timing/) APIs, along with the clever timing of events on the client can all provide useful data about your site's performance.
-The first part of our monitoring involves uses these APIs and custom JS to collect the metrics we intend to track.
+The first part of our monitoring involves using these APIs and custom JS to collect the metrics we intend to track.

 To this end, I use the wonderful [Boomerang](https://github.com/lognormal/boomerang) JS component for this purpose.
-Originally, developed by Yahoo, this library is currently maintained by [SOASTA](http://www.soasta.com/), a monitoring SaaS.
+Originally developed by Yahoo, this library is currently maintained by [SOASTA](http://www.soasta.com/), a monitoring SaaS.
 As far as I can tell, the script is similar to what you would deploy on your site if you used SOASTA's service.
 It handles the hard work of normalizing data across browsers, surfacing useful metrics, and kicking off a beacon request so the data can be recorded.
 Boomerang has a plugin architecture that allows you to add more data to the beacon request.
 Additionally, the library comes with a number of plugins that exposes data that most people will already be interested in.

 This component is only concerned with *taking measurements* and does not care about data format or storage.
 After taking its measurements, it passes the data to the next component in the system so it can be formatted and stored.
 As an example, Boomerang sends a request like the following on my website: